Because makeup shouldn't harm us or animals.

 Defining Clean & Cruelty-Free Beauty

-If you’ve visited our site before, you may have noticed that we reference our “clean and cruelty-free standards” quite often.
-These are the guidelines we follow to determine if a brand or product aligns with our overall mission of using less toxic and cruelty-free products.
+If you’ve visited our site before, you’ve probably seen us mention our clean and cruelty-free standards.
+These are the guidelines we use to determine whether a brand or product supports our mission to promote less toxic, cruelty-free beauty.

 What “Clean” Means to Us